 Shops can integrate Packaly into their webshop and offer their delivery solutions during the checkout process.
-Customers choose the ‘deliver with Packaly’ option and after the checkout process, a track & trace code is sent to them with shipping information.
+Customers choose the ‘deliver with Packaly’ option, and after the checkout process, a track & trace code is sent to them with shipping information.
 The shop collects the products, after which the Packaly courier picks up the package and delivers it to the customer within one hour.

-Several municipalities have been raising the alarm for a long time and are paying a lot of attention to a car-free city centre.
+Several municipalities have been raising the alarm for a long time and are paying a lot of attention to a car-free city center.
 Packaly only delivers parcels by using bicycle couriers.
 Making the inner city car-free will reduce CO2 emissions and prevent traffic jams.
 These are two important items that have been on the agendas of various municipalities for some time now.

-In the coming months the tech company wants to focus on their pilot in Utrecht, and quickly expand to other large cities in the Netherlands.
+In the coming months, the tech company wants to focus on their pilot in Utrecht and quickly expand to other large cities in the Netherlands.
 Packaly has connected a number of stakeholders to the platform, and in the next 6 months, the company wants to connect another 20 shops.